davidweatherstone/Data-Analyst-Portfolio/weatherline.md

     * Renaming locations to standard names
     * Correcting the date format for each year
     * Standardizing readings, e.g. removing text from number fields
-5. Import the flat file in to MS SQL Server to query the data
+5. Import the .CSV flat file in to MS SQL Server to query the data

 ## Season length
 According to the met office, the metreoroligical definition of winter starts on 1 December each year and ends on 28 (or 29 during a Leap Year) February.
 While astronomical winter starts on or around 21 December and ends on 20 March.